tlinhh10102003/MovieLand-Site/README.md

   - If the user is logged in, you should display a logout button so they can logout.
 - **View Account**: This page should show the user their account details (except password).
 Its purpose is largely to give them access to their API key.
   - It should also include a button/link that allows them to request a new API key, should theirs be compromised.
 - **Index** The index page for the main part of your site should provide brief details about your API, as well as a list (with descriptions) of routes and endpoints.
-This page is basically your API documentation and should tell the users what options are available to them.
-This is just straight HTML.
+This page is basically an API documentation and should tell the users what options are available to them.

 ### Other details